stanlee321/prototipo/README.md

 You can see our results in our page [http://deepmicrosystems.com/](http://deepmicrosystems.com/)

-And a video demo also
+This is a video demo of the results, also in the folder /demo

 [![Video visualization demo](https://github.com/AlvaroRQ/prototipo/blob/master/demo/demo.gif)](https://youtu.be/nVQm3AYlGUo)